MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-15-Scrum-Kanban.md

 [b]Mathematical Proof[/b]

+Average Cycle Time = Average Work In Progress / Average Throughput

 The key implication of Little's Law is that you need to work on less items if you want to work faster.
 If it takes you too long to complete your scope of work, you should break it down into smaller, more manageable items and focus exclusively on these.

 [b]Limit WIP[/b]

-If Leaders want to utilize their teams to their full potential and enable them to deliver higher quality work faster than ever before,
+If Leaders want to utilize their teams to their full potential and enable them to deliver higher quality work faster than ever before, they should implement a limit on the number of items that the team will work on at any given time, so that the team can focus on the current work in progress.
+Finishing WIP instead of starting new work is a key component of the Kanban method.

+WIP has one major implicit consequence: it empowers you to say no to work, and pull work.
+It certainly means that you should have a whole different outlook around accepting and fastracking any last minute requests - if you'd like more insight around this, I highly recommend Daniel Vacanti's explanation of how [an expedite request sunk the Titanic](https://vimeo.com/239539858).

 [b]Manage workflow[/b]